 - C. Publication Bias

-One of the great challenges in HTA is to assemble the evidence--the data, literature and other information--that is relevant to a particular assessment.
-For very new technologies, this information may be sparse and difficult to find; for many technologies, it can be profuse, scattered and of widely varying quality.
-Literature searching and related evidence retrieval are integral to successful HTA, and the time and resources required for these activities should be carefully considered in planning any HTA (Auston 1994; Goodman 1993).
+One of the great challenges in HTA is to assemble the evidence—the data, literature and other information—that is relevant to a particular assessment, and to do so efficiently and in a timely manner.
+For a new or emerging topic, this information may be sparse and difficult to find.
+For many topics, the evidence is readily available, yet profuse and of widely varying quality.
+Literature searching and related evidence retrieval are integral to successful HTA, and the time and resources required for these activities should be carefully considered in planning any HTA.

 - Government reports and monographs